WELCOME TO THE CHAN LAB

 In the lab, we use genetic, cellular, and behavioral techniques to dissect animal physiology and behavior.

 The Chan lab is always looking for new students.
-If you are interested in biology, genomics, or using computer science and mathematics to study biology, please contact Dr. Chan.
+If you are interested in biology, neuroscience, genomics, or using computer science and mathematics to study biology, please contact Dr. Chan.

 (The image above (top) is from Wormbase showing a worm cartoon with the nervous system in red.
 The bottom image is from the Hutter Lab, showing green fluorescence labeling of all the neurons in the worm.)